-Evidence-based guidelines do not recommend routine use of duplex ultrasound for surveillance after surgical revascularization, stating that "duplex ultrasound is reasonable for routine surveillance after endovascular procedures in patients with PAD," and recommend clinical evaluation and ABI measurement for patients who have undergone surgical and/or endovascular revascularization procedures.
+Evidence-based guidelines state that "duplex ultrasound is reasonable for routine surveillance after endovascular procedures in patients with PAD," and recommend clinical evaluation and ABI measurement for patients who have undergone surgical and/or endovascular revascularization procedures.

 The Society for Vascular Surgery commissioned a systematic review which suggested that there was no clear benefit to screening for PAD in asymptomatic patients.
 The U.S. Preventive Services Task Force concluded in 2013 that there is insufficient evidence to support screening for PAD with the ABI.